Alcolo47/NodeMCU-Tool/README.md

 ### 2. Identify Your NodeMCU Device ###

+`nodemcu-tools` try to determine automatically the device name of your NodeMCU module.
+It will look for the first device that matches the path `/dev/ttyUSB*`.

+You can also specify the device name manually using the `--port` option.

+To determine the device name of your NodeMCU module, you can use the `devices` command:
-Now you can connect the NodeMCU Module to your computer.
-The module will be accessible via a virtual serial port.
-You can identify the port by using the `devices` command.
+Connect your NodeMCU module to your computer and list used ports using the `devices` command.
 In this example, it is connected via `/dev/ttyUSB0`.
 Keep in mind that you have to provide the device-name to NodeMCU-Tool on each command!

 ```shell